-Laurence’s recent composer credits include the score for BBC One thriller Keeping Faith, starring Eve Myles, which Laurence won the 2018 BAFTA Cymru for Original Music, with songwriter Amy Wadge.
+Laurence’s recent composer credits include BBC One's 'Climategate' conspiracy thriller The Trick, starring Jason Watkins and all three series of BBC One's Keeping Faith, starring Eve Myles, which Laurence won the 2018 BAFTA Cymru for Original Music with songwriter Amy Wadge.
 Other composer credits include the BBC’s NHS commemorative film To Provide All People, starring Michael Sheen and Martin Freeman, and indie feature A Serial Killer's Guide To Life.

-In 2016, Love Greed wrote the score to the multi BAFTA winning Aberfan: The Green Hollow (Michael Sheen, Jonathan Pryce).
-He directed parts of the film where the present day primary school children sing hymns before class.
-The audio recordings from these scenes later formed part of the score.
+In 2016, Laurnece wrote the score to the multi BAFTA winning Aberfan: The Green Hollow (Michael Sheen, Jonathan Pryce).
+He directed parts of the film where the present day primary school children sing hymns before class and the audio recordings from these scenes later formed part of the score.
 He also recorded a band in Abbey Road Studio 2 using 1960’s recording equipment to achieve an authentic recording quality.

 His installation work as a member of Wintour’s Leap has been exhibited in London and Glasgow, and explores the relationship between technology and music using immersive and reactive spaces for improvised performance.

 He works closely and frequently with leading sound artist Nick Ryan as orchestrator and co-project leader.
 In 2016 they travelled to 30 locations on the Yangtze River in China, gathering field recordings for a large public sound installation at Gatwick Airport.
 This project ‘A Living River’ transports visitors to the Yangtze River using 120 speakers in a spatial array along the Skybridge.
 It is experienced by over a million people a year.